-There will be singing and a business meeting.
-Everyone has a special invitation to attend this meeting.

-Mr. and Mrs. Homer Lane and children of Abilene visited relatives here and attended the Weaver and Norvill boys' funerals last Sunday.
+There will be singing and the church services, as follows: business meeting.
+Everyone has a special invitation to attend children of Abilene visited rela-Weaver and Norvill boys' funer- of Eden carried the rings. als last Sunday.

-Mrs. Oscar Goree and chidren of Archer City were Tuesday guests in the home of her par ents, Mr. and Mrs. Jim Bell.
+Mrs. Oscar Goree and chidren of Archer City were Tuesday guests in the home of her parents, Mr. and Mrs. Jim Bell.